sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-listings/what-are-listing-types/index.md

 ## Transaction settings

 Transaction settings define several important aspects of how your marketplace works.
-You have two options available by default: Calendar booking or buying and selling products.
+You have three options available by default: Calendar booking; Buying and selling products; and Free messaging.

 Transaction settings impact what information providers must fill out when creating their listing.
 They also impact how buyers initiate a